Probate Q&A Series

 • Accuracy Is Crucial: Double-check petitions, inventories, and affidavits to avoid court rejections.

-• Notify Properly: Mail notices to all heirs and publish creditor notices as required by statute.
+• Notify Properly: Provide required notices to interested persons and publish creditor notices as required by statute.

 • Monitor Creditor Claims: Watch publishing dates to preserve the estate’s ability to reject late claims.

-• Manage Sales Carefully: Secure court orders and clear title before marketing real property.
+• Manage Sales Carefully: Secure required authority and clear title before marketing real property.

 Conclusion and Next Steps